 The A Level syllabus is mainly focussed on high politics.
 You will find general information on this across this website.
-We are also assembling webpages specifically with the A Level syllabus in mind: these include extracts from historians and contemporary sources to help you explore the politics in more depth (the Key Issues page), and points to consider when examining each topic.
+We are writing webpages specifically with the A Level specifications in mind: these include extracts from historians and contemporary sources to help you explore the politics in more depth (the Key Issues page), and points to consider when examining each topic.
 (Please note that these are suggestions from individual Society members.
 The Richard III Society does not have an agreed interpretation of events because we welcome continued re-examination of the available evidence and recognise that many of the questions can never be definitively answered).

 Developing your knowledge of religion, society, culture and economics will help you to analyse the motives and context of political actions.
 Across this website you will find pages that help to provide that background.